MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Introduction

-We make the following contributions in this work: \begin{enumerate} \item We propose a multi-agent, prediction-based NBV planning approach for active 3D reconstruction of various objects with a novel objective combining visual information gain and control effort. \item We modify a single-agent baseline NBV algorithm based on~\cite{aleotti2014global} that uses frontier-based information gain, and extend its functionality to effectively operate in multi-agent settings. \item We show that our method outperforms Pred-NBV~\cite{dhami2023prednbv}, a single-agent prediction-based algorithm, by \textbf{22.75\%} and the multi-agent version of a traditional NBV baseline~\cite{aleotti2014global} by \textbf{15.63\%}. \end{enumerate} We share the qualitative results and release the project code from our method on our project website\footnote{\url{http://raaslab.org/projects/MAPNBV/}}.
+\VS{To answer these questions, we make the following contributions in this work}: \begin{enumerate} \item We propose a decentralized, multi-agent, prediction-based NBV planning approach, named\textit{ MAP-NBV}, for active 3D reconstruction of various objects with a novel objective combining visual information gain and control effort.\looseness=-1